NYC – 5 coffeeshop favorites

 While in New York, I like to begin my days by sitting myself down in only the best of those coffeeshops and get some work done before launching into my day.
 Having tried out a respectable number of good coffeeshops around the big apple, I’d like to share with you my top 5.

-1. Orchard 88 – a lovely, very typical NYC coffeeshop in lovely brown tones and a wide variety of food (try their breakfast!).
+1. Orchard 88 – a very typical NYC coffeeshop in lovely brown tones and a wide variety of food (try their breakfast!) and a perfect athmosphere.
 There is some outdoor seating and an extra room downstairs when it gets too full.
 Good overall vibes here and the french toast is probably the best I’ve had in my entire life.
 Only pitfall – the food menu served after 6pm is relatively unexciting.
 88 Orchard Street

 2. Cake Shop – This place may not be to everyone’s taste, but it meets mine just fine with a raunchy indie-rock feel to it – a true Lower East Side gem.
 Everything about this place screams laid-back including the ripped leather couches and the somewhat bizarre illustrations on the walls.
 Staff here is smiley and there is a nice selections of drinks and cakes.
 Wireless is free and after 7pm there are bands playing in the basement.
 152 Ludlow Street